What is a Short Sale?

 Why is it to my advantage to do a California short sale on my home?

 A foreclosure will hurt your credit much more than a short sale will for several reasons.
 One, although some banks report a short sale, some do not.
 Short sales are typically reported as a "settled in full" or "paid as negotiated".
 Second, when you do a foreclosure or a "deed in lieu of foreclosure" it is typically five years to qualify for a loan again, where it is typically only two years with a short sale.
 Third, in the event of a foreclosure or deed in lieu of foreclosure, your lender can come after you for a judgment in the amount you owe in most cases.
-And fourth, through the HAFA Program you can receive $3,000 cash back for completing a short sale.
+And fourth, there are often financial incentives from the lender in order to complete a short sale.

 Until the short sale is completed, can I continue to live in my home?